axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 #### Subtenants

-Subtenants could be a convenient way to restrict the permissions of certain users to only a part of a tenant’s domain.
+Subtenants could be a convenient way to restrict the permissions of certain users to only a part of a tenantâ€™s domain.
 However, this introduces a hierarchy of tenants that brings with it its own challenges.
-Imagine there is a tenant “tw2017” and the 49er boat class races should not be manageable by the same race managers that can manage races of the other regattas.
-So “tw2017” would require a subtenant “other” and “49er” that encapsulate the 49er boat class and everything else from each other.
+Imagine there is a tenant â€œtw2017â€� and the 49er boat class races should not be manageable by the same race managers that can manage races of the other regattas.
+So â€œtw2017â€� would require a subtenant â€œotherâ€� and â€œ49erâ€� that encapsulate the 49er boat class and everything else from each other.
 Now if a permission is checked on an ACL, the ACL has to traverse the tenant hierarchy to find out if the user is part of a role for a parent tenant that grants the permission.
 However, the convenience of tenant hierarchies might be stronger than the traversal problem, because the hierarchy will probably never be deeper than one or two levels.

 Another challenge with subtenants is how to communicate the concept to users.
 Which also makes it harder to imply with which tenant or subtenant a user is currently working.

-An alternative strategy is just creating a completely new top level tenant for the 49er boat class races of “tw2017”.
+An alternative strategy is just creating a completely new top level tenant for the 49er boat class races of â€œtw2017â€�.
 This would not introduce a hierarchy, but would require users that have roles for all boat classes to have their roles for both tenants instead of only the role for the parent tenant.

 For now, we will not consider the concept of subtenants further.